 On the day of your surgery, your weight-loss surgeon will walk you through the entire operation and answer any remaining questions.
 Emerson’s bariatric surgeons use a minimally invasive technique in which ¼- to ½-inch incisions are created and long-handled instruments are used.
 This laparoscopic method is associated with faster recovery, less pain and less scarring.

-You can expect to spend one to two nights in the hospital, depending on the type of bariatric surgery you’re having.
+You can expect to spend one to two nights in the hospital, depending on the type of bariatric surgery you are having.

 Recovery varies depending on the individual, as well as which procedure is performed.
 Most patients resume normal activities within two to three weeks of surgery.

 Light exercise such as walking is encouraged within three to four weeks of your operation, limited only by any discomfort you feel.
-You shouldn’t lift anything over ten pounds for the first six weeks after surgery.
+You should not lift anything over ten pounds for the first six weeks after surgery.
 Full recovery is expected between three to six weeks.

 life after surgery